-Title Safety Drills Designation EBCB-R
+Title Safety Drills

+Designation EBCB-R

+Office/Custodian Operations/Director of Safety and Security

 The health and safety of students and personnel in the public schools shall be the first concern of all employees.
-Principals and supervisors are expected to take all reasonable safety precautions to protect the health and safety of students and employees in their buildings, and to report any potentially dangerous conditions to campus and/or maintenance staff Zone Lead Building Manager, Zone Leader, Director of Safety and Security, and the Chief Operations Education Officer or designee.
+Principals and supervisors are expected to take all reasonable safety precautions to protect the health and safety of students and employees in their buildings, and to report any potentially dangerous conditions to campus and/or maintenance staff Zone Lead Building Manager, Zone Leader, Director of Safety and Security, and the Chief OperationsEducation Officer or designee.